dmbarbour/wikilon/docs/AwelonLang.md

 In the dictionary representation, we simply define the extended symbols.
 For example, we can can write `:d/bar def` to update the definition for word `bar` in dictionary `d`.
 We can also use `/d/ secureHash` to logically embed or update an entire dictionary.

 Common functions and types will frequently be replicated between hierarchical dictionaries.
 The space overhead is mitigated by structure sharing.
 But writing out `d/42` is just ugly and inefficient if it has the same meaning as `42`.
-So we permit localization: an evaluator may rewrite the hierarchical qualifier when doing so does not affect behavior.
+So we permit localization: an evaluator may rewrite a hierarchical qualifier whenever doing so does not affect behavior.

 *Note:* It may be useful to encode a developer's primary dictionary under a prefix such as `d/word`.
-This enables embedding of metadata (such as timestamps or version tracking) via auxiliary dictionaries.
+This enables embedding of metadata (such as timestamps or access control) via associated sibling dictionaries.

 ## Evaluation